lsig/Raft/README.md

 We use a debug value for our timeouts to better see the functionality of the algorithm.

 Adjust this scale to fit your purpose, or remove it all together.
+This function can be found in the util folder.

 ```go
 func GetRandomTimeout() time.Duration {